jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 anomalies suggest that the total loop invariant cost ("misprediction penalty") of a loop (as in provided template) consists of one branch misprediction (at the end) and a setup cost.
-Part of the setup cost is inability to tripple issue in first iteration which costs 2 or 3 cycles.
+Part of the setup cost is inability to tripple issue in first iteration which costs 2 or 3 cycles (scenario as in provided template).

+In a nested loop scenario, the inner branch shows 3-4 cycles (5-6 when flags are generated last cycle EX2, 6-7 EX3) of "mispredict penalty.
+(cycle difference comes from inability to tripple issue in first iteration)\
+There is also around 30 accumulated loop invariant cycles of penealty. (which includes outer loop mispredict penalty)

 ## HW loop (`WLS`/`LE`)

 `le` instruction behaves like regular branch instruction with 4-5 cycles of "misprediction penalty".
-Meaning that it is similarly "tripple issued".\
-Net gain is however positive due to one less instruction (e.g. `cmp`) in inner loops.
+(cycle difference comes from inability to tripple issue in first iteration)\

+In a nested loop scenario, `le` instruction doesn't show any "misprediction penalty".
+There is also around 30 accumulated loop invariant cycles of penealty. (which includes outer loop penalty)

 ## predicated execution